protofire/maker-protocol-subgraph/README.md

 Creates new _CollateralType_

+Update the following entities:

+- _CollateralType_
+- _SystemState_

-The _handleInit_ mapper function receives a _LogNote_ event as parameter.
+The _handleInit_ mapper function receives 1 parameter.

 We pick the _collateralTypeId_ from the _arg1_ then we create the _CollateralType_ record with some default values.
 Also, we track the _collateralType_ quantity by increasing the field _collateralCount_ on _SystemState_.

 ##### handleFile